-Lawyers do need to know about the formalities of contract creation (and we are going to begin with a brief examination of some of these formation issues).
-But disputes about contracts that give rise to litigation are often about interpretation of the contract rather than about whether a contract exists, or about what remedies are available where there is a breach of a contract.
+where there is a breach of a contract.
 The Casebook we are using begins with a lengthy discussion of how the authors think about contract law and an explanation of what they are trying to achieve in the book.
 You will be or have been a party to many contracts: ongoing contracts like leases or cellphone contracts or agreements for student loans, or one-off contracts for the purchase of goods.
 You may or may not have thought much about these transactions and relationships as contractual.
 Now you will.
-For the first weeks of the semester moist of our time will be spent on thinking about remedies for breach of contract (rather than on the more traditional issues relating to offer and acceptance and consideration).
+For the first weeks of the semester moist of our time will be spent on thinking about remedies for breach of contract (rather than on the perhaps more traditional issues relating to offer and acceptance and consideration).
+As a general matter we could say that we cannot really understand the law if we do not understand what sanctions may be imposed on those who break the law or what remedies may be sought by those whose legal rights are infringed.
 Understanding how contract remedies work is important in order to understand contracts.
 Figuring out what it means to say that a contract exists involves understanding what are the consequences of breach of that contract.